BDC Update: Ares Capital

 Analyst View

 By the way, the analyst earnings consensus (Core EPS - to use the number ARCC prefers) is for $1.84 in 2022, well above the dividend we are projecting.
-Moreover, ARCC is already estimating IVQ 2021 Core EPS will be in a range of $0.56 - $0.58.
-Annualize that midpoint and ARCC's pro-forma current Core EPS is $2.28...For the moment - and before we get into any recalculations if short term interest rates shoot up more than 1.0% - we are confident in our 5 year outlook.
+Moreover, ARCC is already estimating that IVQ 2021 Core EPS will be in the range of $0.56 - $0.58.
+Annualize that midpoint and ARCC's pro-forma current Core EPS is $2.28...For the moment - and before we get into any recalculations if short-term interest rates shoot up more than 1.0% - we are confident in our 5-year outlook.